Skip to content

 Research

-We study interactions at different levels of biological organisation, from genes to individuals, populations and species.
-We are particularly interested in understanding how these interactions determine feedbacks between ecological and evolutionary processes, and as such shape the dynamics of populations and species in spatially structured environments.
+We are particularly interested in understanding how these interactions determine feedbacks between ecological and evolutionary processes.
 We focus on a diverse spectrum of symbiotic to antagonistic interactions and overall aim to understand how they impact the coexistence of species and strategies at local, regional and even global scales.
 We study how individual interactions affect the distributions and spread of species, how the emerging species interactions affect dispersal and therefore fluxes of genes, individuals and species.
-We have a particular interest (read: funding) in movement ecology & the evolution of dispersal, the distribution and community ecology of arthropods, their associated microbiomes and interactions, biomorphogenic feedbacks and dune development, (citizen) science of urban ecology and evolution, and more recently the eco-evolutionary dynamics of whole genome duplications.
+We have a particular interest movement ecology & the evolution of dispersal, the distribution and community ecology of arthropods, and their associated microbiomes.
+An important angle of our research is on understanding the eco-evolutionary dynamics of whole genome duplication and the translation of eco-evolutionary feedbacks into important applications.

 Current group members